April 13, 2012

 Executive Director of Communications and Marketing

-to Vice President of Instruction
+From first-generation college graduate to Vice President of Instruction

 Dr. Tim Cook is the new Vice President of Instruction